Quicksand: No Escape

-Quicksand: No Escape is a 1992 thriller television film directed by Michael Pressman starring Donald Sutherland, Tim Matheson, and Felicity Huffman.
+Quicksand: No Escape is a 1992 American thriller television film directed by Michael Pressman starring Donald Sutherland, Tim Matheson, and Felicity Huffman.
 Kaley Cuoco appears in her debut role.

 Plot

 A hard-working architect is pulled into intrigue when his wife hires a private investigator to make sure he is just working late.
 The private eye sees an opportunity to frame him for a murder instead.